-The Financial Services Tribunal (FST) is an independent, decision-making body that, at the request of affected persons, hears appeals from decisions and proposed decisions of the Superintendent of the Financial Services Commission of Ontario (FSCO) and of the Deposit Insurance Corporation of Ontario (DICO).
+The Financial Services Tribunal (FST or Tribunal) is an independent, expert decision-making body that, at the request of affected persons, holds hearings and appeals from decisions and proposed decisions of the Ontario Superintendent of the Financial Services and of the Deposit Insurance Corporation of Ontario (DICO).

-FST has exclusive jurisdiction to exercise the powers conferred under the Financial Services Commission of Ontario Act, 1997 and other acts that confer powers on or assign duties to it.
+The FST has exclusive jurisdiction to exercise the powers conferred upon it under the FSCO Act and other Ontario statutes.

 Maintain a pool of qualified members to adjudicate hearings

-The tribunal will continue to work with the Ministry of Finance and the Public Appointments Secretariat to ensure the appointment of additional qualified members sufficient to meet the tribunal's expected caseload.
-The FST will continue to provide adequate training (internal and external resources) to ensure that tribunal members have the appropriate education and expertise to hear tribunal matters to which they are assigned.
+The Tribunal will continue to work with the Ministry of Finance and the Public Appointments Secretariat to ensure the appointment of additional qualified members sufficient to meet the Tribunal's expected caseload.
+The FST will continue to provide adequate training (internal and external resources) to ensure Tribunal members have the appropriate education, experience and expertise to hear Tribunal matters to which they are assigned.

 Dialogue with members of the legal profession

 In the past, the FST has from time to time dialogued with members of the legal profession through its Legal Advisory Committee to address matters related to its hearing rules, practices and procedures.
-The tribunal will continue to receive an annual report from the committee chair.
+In conjunction with the Tribunal’s transition under the new FST Act, this approach will be reviewed.

 Update Tribunal rules, practices and procedures

-The tribunal will review rules, practices and procedures as required to reflect changes to its mandate and other legislated change.
-The tribunal will review and revise performance standards as needed to ensure available resources deliver adjudicative services effectively and efficiently.
+The Tribunal will review rules, practices and procedures as required to reflect changes to its mandate and other legislated change.
+The Tribunal will review and revise performance standards as needed to ensure available resources deliver adjudicative services effectively and efficiently.
 Of particular note, the Tribunal is reviewing its online resources available to the public to provide additional guidance for self represented parties.